 I’m a huge fan of this pom pom maker set.
 It has four sizes so you can make DIY pom pom garlands in several sizes, or mix the sizes together for lots of texture.
 I’m using the largest pom pom maker for this tutorial.

 DIY Pom Pom Garland Supplies

 - Pom pom maker set – It’s worth the small investment!
-Waste less yarn and make perfect pom poms!
-I’m using the largest size today so the measurements are for that size only.
+It wastes less yarn and makes perfect pom poms every time!

 - Yarn or twine for hanging